Dhurgesh1/loca-hack/README.md

 ## Step 5: Run the app

-1. Open `index.html` in your browser.
+1. Deploy the files on **Netlify**.
+2. Send the link to your Friend.
-2. Click the **Get Weather Details** button.
+3. Click the **Get Weather Details** button.
-3. Allow browser location access when prompted.
+4. Allow browser location access when prompted.

 ## What happens when you click the button